VCVRack/Rack/vst2_bin/plugins/ImpromptuModular/README.md

 **DEL**: state-type button that clears the trigger at the current step.
 The button can be held to clear multiple steps.

 **FILL**: plays continuous triggers for the given channel as long as the button is kept pressed.
 By default the fills are not written to memory and are only for playback; however, an option to allow the writing of fill steps to memory is available in the right-click menu.

+The BIG and DEL buttons are **quantized to the nearest beat**.
+Without quantization, button presses typically affect the current beat (step) of the sequencer.
+With quantized buttons, they affect the nearest beat.
+For example, pressing the big button 1 microsecond before a beat would normally record the beat in the current step and not the next one that is about to occur, which is actually the closest.
+For the quantization to work properly, the sequencer must recieve a stable clock of at least 30 BPM.
+When this is not the case, the option is automatically disabled internally.
+When manually advancing the clock to program a sequence in non real-time, for example, the option has no effect and the current step is always the target of a button press.

 ([Back to module list](#modules))